mahavedalla/mahavedalla/docs/en/questions/dhamma/discussion-of-seclusion/discussion-of-seclusion-itself/whether-seclusion-can-be-an-expression-of-love-for-all-beings.md

 Draft: true
 ---

-# Whether solitude can be an expression of love for all beings?
+# Whether seclusion can be an expression of love for all beings?

 ## Bibliography